WiktorJ/backend-case-exercise/README.md

 ## Overview

-Application consist four main parts:
+Application of consist four main parts:
-* `InputReader` - File or stdin
+* `InputReader` - File or stdin.
-* `Dispatcher` - Responsible for transforming raw strings into domain object as well as detecting orphans (some of them)
+* `Dispatcher` - Responsible for transforming raw strings into domain object as well as detecting orphans (some of them).
-* `Assembler` - Receives finished traces, assemble them to correct hierarchy and puts request to serialize it
+* `Assembler` - Receives finished traces, assemble them to correct hierarchy and puts request to serialize them.
-* `OutputWriter` - Serialize trace from objects to json (file or stdout)
+* `OutputWriter` - Serialize trace from objects to json (file or stdout).

 Beside that `StatisticsHolder` and few `StatisticsCalculators` are responsible for gathering and calculating statistics about application.